 Individual interviews are available for anyone who prefers to participate outside of a group setting.

 We will explain our mission to focus group participants and to those that participate in interviews and surveys.

-Specific Considerations People with Complex Communication Needs Focus Group Participants or Interviews:

-All focus group/interview printed or signed materials will refrain from language regarding the intersection of domestic and/or sexual violence and disabilities
+All focus group/interview printed or signed materials will refrain from language regarding the intersection of domestic and/or sexual violence and disabilities.

 An advocate will be available at focus groups to provided emotional support during or immediately following the session if the discussion is triggering to and/or if a participant appears likely to disclose